kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - He seems like he is listening, a little bit at least.
 - He shows concern and tells me to keep him informed.
 - He never mentions the matter again.
+- I have now told my whole team, Gabriel Silva, and David Schwarz about the abuse I have been suffering.

 ### Domingo the piano teacher